CardContact/eID-sim/README.md

 Start the script **testing/PCA-tests/loadtests.js** to load the test suite.
 It shows the test outline in the explorer panel.
 Right-click on **eID Test Suite** to open the context menu and select **expand**.
 You should now see the test cases.
 Select **run** from the context menu to start all tests.

+## Regenerating the PIP

+The simulation contains pre-generated PIP in the kp_*pip*.xml files.
+To create a new PIP you need to load the PolymorphicPointGenerator class and run the test() method with

+    > load("PolymorphicPointGenerator.js");
+    > PolymorphicPointGenerator.test();

+This created new kp_*pip*.xml file that will be used the simulator and test suite after reload.